JuPedSim/jpseditor/README.md

 # JPSeditor

+**Important notice: This project is no longer on active development, for support question feel free to ask at [JuPedSim core](https://github.com/JuPedSim/jpscore).**

 `JPSeditor` is a graphical user interface to create the geometry of a scenario simulated by JuPedSim.
 It comes with set of CAD- and further tools to simplify the creation of proper xml-files incorporating information about the scenario' geometry.